HMC-Makerspace/MAKE/Documentation/README.md

     Summer stewards should be added as admins using the website's admin panel.
 This should give them swipe access to all rooms.
     Before the semster starts, hired stewards should be added as stewards, again using the admin panel.

 - The gmail account used to send emails is in Google's low-security mode.
+Currently, this is my personal school email account.
+You can not send automate emails from makerspace-management-l@g.hmc.edu unfortunately.
+If Google detects inactivity (no emails sent in low-security mode for a month), simply reenable low-security mode.
-If Google detects inactivity, or if Google ever stops allowing this mode, you wil need to change the account.
+If Google ever stops allowing this mode, you wil need to change the account to any other email provider that supports SMTP.
 This can be done by editing the `api_keys.json` file to a new email and password.
 Any email service with SMTP support is fine, not just gmail.

+- The spotify now_playing API is using the Makerspace spotify account.
+If this account is ever changed, you'll need to create a new one and update the `api_keys.json` file.

-- The JS file `page_quiz_info.js` needs to be updated with any new manuals/policies that are added.
+- The file `page_quiz_info.js` needs to be updated with any new manuals/policies that are added.
 Old policies/manuals will need to be removed.

+- The file `page_equipment.js` needs to be updated with any new equipment that is added, and as manuals are added/removed.
+Images should be in the .webp format, and ideally should be <100kb in size.
+The images should be in the `MAKE-website/img/equipment` folder.

 ### 3. If something changes IRL...
 - If the Makerspace Manager changes, the string `MAKERSPACE_MANAGER_EMAIL` needs to be updated in `main.rs`.